Mati Therapeutics Continues to Expand Patent Portfolio

 AUSTIN, Texas, May 06, 2015 (BUSINESS WIRE) -- Mati Therapeutics Inc. (“Mati”) announced today that it has been granted U.S. Patent No. 9,011,361 entitled “Lacrimal Implant Detection” and European Union Patent No. EP2614844 entitled “Drug Cores for Sustained Release of Therapeutic Agents.”
 These patents provide coverage for important elements of Mati’s novel punctal plug delivery system (“PPDS”) for treatment of ocular indications including certain features for detecting the implants in the puncta and in the composition of the drug-eluting cores that feature in this technology.

-Mati’s current IP portfolio includes 15 patent families that span the PPDS platform and related product candidates.
-At present, a total of 57 patents have been granted or allowed and an additional 98 patents are pending.
+Mati’s current IP portfolio includes 17 patent families that span the PPDS platform and related product candidates.
+At present, a total of 152 patents have been granted or allowed and an additional 40 patents are pending.
 These granted and pending patents cover major national and international markets, including the United States, Europe, Japan, Canada, Korea, Israel, China, Hong Kong, Singapore, Russia, Taiwan, Brazil, Mexico and India.
-The earliest filed PPDS platform technology patent family has a projected expiry date in 2027, with other families projected to expire at different times through 2033.

 “In the past year an additional 17 patents have been granted or allowed, further bolstering our growing intellectual property portfolio for Mati’s PPDS technology,” commented Bob Butchofsky, CEO of Mati.
 “We believe the PPDS platform technology may potentially be used to treat several ocular indications, including glaucoma, post-cataract surgery, ocular allergies and dry eye disease, each representing potentially substantial market opportunities for Mati.”